Who are you and why do you collect my data?

 We may also share your data where data processors provide us with a particular service – such as hosting the Alumni database.
 In these situations, contracts containing appropriate contractual terms around data protection will be in place.

 The Graduate Outcomes Survey is undertaken by the Higher Education Statistics Authority (HESA) 15 months after your graduation.
-The University has a statutory duty to provide your contact details to HESA for this survey and further information is available here.
+The University has a statutory duty to provide your contact details to HESA for this survey.

 We will email you about benefits and services, events which you may be interested in and to share University news, we may ask for your feedback on developments at the University or ask you to take part in research which we are undertaking.
 If at any point you would like to stop receiving emails from the the University please use the unsubscribe link at the foot of an email or email firstname.lastname@example.org